kianschmalenbach/rdf-browser/README.md

 - http://dbpedia.org/resource/Resource_Description_Framework

 ### Installing from Sources
-To install the Add-on directly from sources, clone this repository and follow the instructions on the following page:
+To install the Add-on directly from sources, clone this repository, build the project (see below), and then follow the instructions on the following page:

 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Temporary_Installation_in_Firefox
 <!--https://developer.chrome.com/extensions/getstarted (not tested)-->